WiktorProsowicz/ddpm-gst-speech-synthesis/doc/paper/paper.md

 **Teacher forcing** is a technique used mostly in autoregressive ([generative-models-auto-regressive-review](#generative-models-auto-regressive-review)) sequence-to-sequence models and consists in using ground-truth output data as part of the model's input during training and replacing it afterwards with the predicted data during inference.
 This helps the model focus on finding relationships between the data samples instead of repairing its own mistakes.

+**One-Hot encoding** is a way to encode objects belonging to a defined set, such as words from a fixed dictionary or categorical values describing a certain property of data sample.
+It consists in representing each object as a vector of the same length as the size of the set, where all values are zeros except the value on the index corresponding to the position of the element in the set.
+Such form of representation is effective due to the fact that it does not imply any artificial distance between the elements, in contrast to representing the elements with e.g. natural numbers.

+**Distributed representations** are a way to represent distinct objects in a meaningful way using dense vectors.
+This usually consists in passing a one-hot encoded vector through a fully connected layer.
+The learned representation is intended to contain significant information about the represented object depending on the performed task.
+An example of distributed representations (in NLP tasks called *word embeddings*) is **word2vec**, proposed in [word2vec](#word2vec).
+In the proposed setup the dense representations of one-hot encoded words are learned within a simple model trained to predict a word from its context.
+As a result, the learned embeddings display a correlation between the semantic link between words and their relative spatial position.

+**Batch/Layer Normalization** are techniques (proposed in [batch-normal](#batch-normal) and [layer-normal](#layer-normal) respectively) used to reduce the **Internal Covariate Shift**, which consists in the distributions of inputs to each network's layer being constantly changed during training.
+This impedes the training process insofar, as it prevents each layer from focusing on finding relationships between input values, whose mean and variance is modified with each training step.
+The Batch Normalization deals with it by scaling all values in the training batch, separately for each position, so that they have mean 0 and variance 1.
+Since the technique is difficult to use for recurrent layers and its effectiveness strongly depends on the used batch size, its modified version has emerged, which is Layer Normalization.
+Instead of normalizing values found across elements in batch, it does it separately for each data sample.

 ###### Figure activation functions

 ![](./img/activations.png)